madelineleclair/gluestack-modal-bug/README.md

 # gluestack-modal-bug
-A repo to display a bug in Glustack
+A repo to display a bug in Glustack.
+To start run `npm run ios`